 Translation & Interpretation Services

-The Somerville Public Schools offers translation and interpretation services through our Enrollment Office (formerly the Parent Information Center).
+The Somerville Public Schools offers translation and interpretation services through our Enrollment Office.
 The District's four primary languages are English, Spanish, Portuguese, and Haitian Creole, and we make every effort to communicate with families in the appropriate target language.
-To request translation or interpretation services, please contact the Enrollment Office (formerly the Parent Information Center) at (617) 625-6600, x6962.
+To request translation or interpretation services, please contact the Enrollment Office at (617) 625-6600, x6962.